-To describe the impact of the BCL11A shmiR gene therapy as measured by Health-Related Quality of Life (HRQoL), using the Patient-Reported Outcomes Measurement Information System (PROMIS) domains for fatigue, pain interference, and sleep, from baseline to Month 24 after gene therapy.
+Health-Related Quality of Life (HRQoL), using the Patient-Reported Outcomes Measurement Information System (PROMIS) domains for fatigue, pain interference, and sleep.
+The change in fatigue, pain, interference and sleep from baseline to Month 24 after gene therapy will be calculated in each participant who has completed baseline and Month 24 post-infusion.